Amirhossein4131/AlloGen/README.md

 ## Features

-This repo needs will be cleaned soon and a documentation will be added.
+This repo will be cleaned up soon and a documentation will be added.

 ## License